Sheldon Lake State Park & Environmental Learning Center

 Things to Do

 The primary activities at the lake unit are fishing and wildlife observation.
 Sheldon Lake is open every day to public fishing with appropriate licenses.
 Boats must not exceed headway speed while operating on the lake; they may be launched at the south boat ramp on Pineland Road.
-Bank fishing is permitted year-round from three T-piers along the west and south levees or the parking lot on Garrett Road.
+Bank fishing is permitted year-round.

-Activities at the Environmental Learning Center include group programming, birding, wildlife/nature study, and fishing for children.
-The learning center (open Monday - Friday, 8 a.m. - 5 p.m.; Saturday - Sunday, 8 a.m. - 7 p.m.) includes a 0.5-mile self-guided nature trail that passes 28 naturalized ponds that contain alligators and other wildlife.
+Activities at the State Park and Environmental Learning Center include group programming, birding, wildlife/nature study, hiking, and fishing for children.
+The park (open Monday - Sunday) includes a 0.5-mile self-guided nature trail that passes 28 naturalized ponds that contain alligators and other wildlife.
 (Binoculars are recommended for best viewing.)
-Free catch-and-release family fishing is permitted on Saturdays and Sundays only, for children accompanied by adults, in the two fishing ponds.
-Alternative energy technologies and green building techniques (photovoltaic, solar hot water, wind turbine and ground coupled-geothermal) are demonstrated at the learning center.
+Free catch-and-release family fishing is permitted for children accompanied by adults, in the two fishing ponds.
+Alternative energy technologies and green building techniques (photovoltaic, solar hot water, wind turbine and ground coupled-geothermal) are demonstrated at the Pond Center.
 A wildscape demonstration garden shows techniques to use native plants and wildflowers that attract birds, butterflies and other wildlife to your backyard.
 A composting demonstration area shows easy means of recycling household leaves and grass.

 John Jacob Observation Tower: One of the newest park features, this 82-foot tower allows visitors to see incredible unobstructed panoramas of the surrounding wetland and lake, the park’s restored prairie, and even the downtown Houston skyline and the San Jacinto Monument—each 15-plus miles away in opposite directions.
 The lofty tower views can be accessed via a solar-powered elevator, that leads to two observation decks (or there are stairs if you prefer).
 This unique tower was funded almost entirely by private donations, and is named in honor of former Anheuser Busch executive John Jacob.